-Management has calculated the fair value of the performance options at the cancellation date to be nil as the likelihood of the satisfaction of the performance conditions being met by 4 February 2015, the expiry date of the options, is nil.
-As a result, the payment of \$1 million has been recognised as an expense in the profit and loss.
+Management calculated the fair value of the performance options at the cancellation date to be nil as the likelihood of the satisfaction of the performance conditions being met by 4 February 2015, the expiry date of the options, is nil.
+As a result, the payment of \$1 million was recognised as an expense in the profit and loss during the 2014 year.